xubingyue/avocadodb/Documentation/Books/Manual/Graphs/README.md

 Entities can be connected by edges to express and classify relations between vertices.
 It often makes sense to have an edge collection per relation type.

-ArangoDB does not require you to store your data in graph structures with edges and vertices, you can also decide to embed attributes such as which groups a user is part of, or `_id`s of documents in another document instead of connecting the documents with edges.
+AvocadoDB does not require you to store your data in graph structures with edges and vertices, you can also decide to embed attributes such as which groups a user is part of, or `_id`s of documents in another document instead of connecting the documents with edges.
 It can be a meaningful performance optimization for *1:n* relationships, if your data is not focused on relations and you don't need graph traversal with varying depth.
 It usually means